tkober/sg-translations/README.md

 ### -h
 ```
-usage: translations [-h] [KEY]
+usage: translations [-h] [-d | -r NAME] [KEY]

 Saves you from touching these messy translation files in just-hire-angular.

 positional arguments:
   KEY                   The key that shall be edited or created.
 If no key is provided all available translations will be listed.

 optional arguments:
   -h, --help            show this help message and exit
+  -d, --delete          Delete the given KEY
+  -r NAME, --rename NAME
+                        Rename the given KEY
 ```